-<type> =</type> Identify which NetBIOS filter (numbered 0-3) to configure.
-0 = Between LAN and WAN 3 = IPSec packet pass through 4 = Trigger Dial <on off> =</on off> For type 0 and 1, use on to enable the filter and block NetBIOS packets.
+<type> = Identify which NetBIOS filter (numbered 0-3) to configure.
+0 = Between LAN and WAN3 = IPSec packet pass through 4 = Trigger Dial

+For type 0 and 1, use on to enable the filter and block NetBIOS $\langle on | off \rangle =$ packets.
 Use off to disable the filter and forward NetBIOS packets.

 For type 3, use on to block NetBIOS packets from being sent through a VPN connection.
 Use off to allow NetBIOS packets to be sent through a VPN connection.

 For type 4, use on to allow NetBIOS packets to initiate dial backup calls.
 Use off to block NetBIOS packets from initiating dial backup calls.